Low-rank surrogate modeling and stochastic zero-order optimization for training of neural networks with black-box layers: Numerical experiments

 \subsection{CIFAR-10 image classification}

-We validate our framework on the well-known CIFAR-10 image classification benchmark~\cite{krizhevsky2009learning}, using a deep convolutional neural network.
-The base architecture\footnote{ Our pipeline is based on the repository \url{https://github.com/KellerJordan/cifar10-airbench}. } consists of three convolutional blocks with residual connections, followed by global average pooling.
+We validate our framework on the well-known CIFAR-10 image classification benchmark~\cite{krizhevsky2009learning}, using a deep convolutional neural network. \rewch{Such image classification tasks underpin a wide range of computer vision applications~\cite{vinay2023comparative, gao2025arctic, gao2025sfa, li2023sar}.} The base architecture\footnote{ Our pipeline is based on \url{https://github.com/KellerJordan/cifar10-airbench}. } consists of three convolutional blocks with residual connections, followed by global average pooling.
 The final components are a classification block consisting of the primary linear layer ($512 \times 1024$) and an output linear layer ($1024 \times 10$).
 We replace the primary linear layer with one of our BB layers (``matvec'', ``mrr'', ``slm'', ``monarch'', ``mzi'', and ``3-mzi'') and perform computations for various ranks $r$ of the SM model and varying numbers of allowed requests to the BB during the update of its parameters ($M_{bb}$) and during the update of the SM parameters $M_{sm}$ (for simplicity, we fix $M_{bb} = M_{sm} = M$).
 For all combinations of $r=1, \, 3, \, 5, \, 7, \, 10, \, 50, \, 100$ and $M = 1, \, 10, \, 100, \, 1000$, we perform the computation five times for different random seeds and report the average result along with its boundary values in Figure~\ref{fig:results_airbench_cifar}.
 For comparison, we also show the training result for the original model (referred to as the ``Digital'' curve) without replacing layers, trained with standard gradient-based optimization.
-Results demonstrate that all photonic layer types achieve near-digital accuracy when sufficient rank ($r \geq 10$) and hardware queries ($M \geq 100$) are used, thus validating the effectiveness of the \emph{astralora} framework for training NNs with physical black-box components.
+Results demonstrate that all photonic layer types achieve near-digital accuracy when sufficient rank ($r \geq 10$) and hardware queries ($M \geq 100$) are used, thus validating the effectiveness of the \emph{astralora} framework.